-The Boynton Beach Veterans Council remembered V-J Day with a free concert and dance, a Salute To Glenn Miller featuring music by the seven-piece Ted Knight Orchestra.
-The event, held at the city's civic center, was attended by more than 100 people.
+The Boynton Beach Veterans Council remembered V-J Day with a free concert and dance featuring music by the seven-piece Ted Knight Orchestra.
+The event, a Salute To Glenn Miller, was held at the city's civic center.

-Veteran local news anchor Jim Sackett made a special appearance to accept a collection from the audience for Hurricane Katrina relief, and spoke about the Japanese surrender aboard the USS Missouri sixty years earlier.
+Local news anchor Jim Sackett accepted a collection from the audience for Hurricane Katrina relief, and spoke about the Japanese surrender aboard the USS Missouri sixty years earlier.

 When Ted cued trumpeter Dave Gibble to hit the opening notes of String of Pearls, dancers took to the floor.

 Little Brown Jug, In the Mood, and Tuxedo Junction were on the program, and Ted's smooth vocal on Moonlight Cocktails made for a romantic moment.
 Drummer Sy Pryweller was featured on St. Louis Blues March.